5 Month Old Sleep Routine: Awake Windows, Naps & Bedtime

-Awake windows, nap structure, feeding expectations, and what a typical day can look like
+5 month old sleep routine, awake windows, nap structure, feeding expectations, bedtime, and what a realistic day can look like.

 By five months of age, many babies are starting to settle into a more predictable rhythm across the day, even though sleep is still very much in flux.
 Naps are often more reliable than they were at four months, awake windows have lengthened, and some babies are beginning to stretch night sleep a little further.